 I want to beat them.

-So I I just reject all the premises that are advanced in all these polls, and I'm content to wait to see what happens.
+So I just reject all the premises that are advanced in all these polls, and I'm content to wait to see what happens in these primary things.

-I'm sorry it's not my job to get Mike Huckabee noticed.
+I'm sorry, it's not my job to get Mike Huckabee noticed.

-If they say or do things that I happen to love, like Romney's speech last week, then I will say so.
+If they say or do things that I happen to love, like Romney's speech last week, I will say so.

-Hell, even in drive-by's.
+Hell, even the drive-bys.

 When they get a poll that they don't like, they reject it.